nahidahmed02/cyber-slice-server/README.md

 # Cyber Slice
 [Live Site Link](https://cyber-slice.web.app).

 ## It's a full-stack website of a computer parts manufacturer.
-Where various kinds of compiter parts will be found.
+Where various kinds of computer parts will be found.

+## Admin Credentials
+Email: test02@gmail.com
+Password: 111222

 ## Feature